-Holly Hill House is a beautiful two story Victorian home, built in 1872.
-When we visited it in 2012, this property was for sale.
+Holly Hill House is a beautiful two-story Victorian home, built in 1872.
+When we visited it in 2012, the property was for sale.
 As of 2013, it is a private residence and no longer a bed and breakfast.
-The rooms in its Carriage House, however, are still available for guests and visitors to rent.
-The Carriage House is called Holly House Guest Rooms.
+The rooms in its Carriage House, however, are still available for visitors to rent.
+The Carriage House contains the so-called Holly House Guest Rooms.

-Holly Hill House got its name from all the ancient holly trees that were originally planted when Robert and Elizabeth Hill lived there.
+Holly Hill House got its name from the ancient holly trees that were originally planted when Robert and Elizabeth Hill lived there.
 Perhaps holly trees only have to be planted once.
-They must be pretty hardy to last so long, and/or have gotten excellent care over the 100 plus years.
+They must be pretty hardy to have lasted so long.
+They appear to have received excellent care over the past 100 plus years.

 Inside the ring of space made by the 20 holly trees are two ancient trees, original to the late 1880s Hill home.
-The ancient, upside down Camperdown elm, was grafted three times to itself and then re-rooted by the Hill’s Chinese gardener.
-This elm is listed on the historic tree registry.
+An ancient, upside-down Camperdown elm was grafted three times to itself and then re-rooted by the Hills’ Chinese gardener.
+It is listed on the historic tree registry.
 The second equally old, but smaller tree, a weeping mulberry, was also grafted to its own roots, probably by the same Chinese gardener.
-The hawthorn and plum trees also still alive in the garden are from the same era as well.
+The hawthorn and plum trees also still alive in the garden are from the same era.

-The Holly Hill House garden is an authentic Victorian garden, that has been well taken care of over 100 plus years, giving the visitor an idea of what a garden from that era could look like.
-The whole property is enclosed with a white picket fence, with 88 roses planted just inside the fence; all around the perimeter of the fenced property.
-This idea to plant so many rose bushes was Elizabeth Hill’s, who loved roses, and had planted the original rose bushes.
-Over the years, other roses were planted to replace them, as roses don’t live 100 years!
+The Holly Hill House garden is an authentic Victorian garden, which has been well taken care of for over 100 years.
+The whole property is enclosed by a white picket fence, with 88 roses planted just inside it.
+The idea to plant so many rose bushes was Elizabeth Hill’s, who loved roses.

 Inside Holly Hill House

-While the original house that was built by the Hunts, has evolved somewhat to meet the needs and tastes of the various owners who lived here, Holly Hill House’s beauty and unique qualities were kept mostly intact.
+While the original house was built by the Hunt family, it has evolved somewhat to meet the needs and tastes of its various owners.
+Fortunately, the house’s beauty and unique qualities have been kept mostly intact.

 “Distinctive features of the house include the unusual fireplaces, stippled woodwork, ornate moldings, hand-cast hinges, built-in hutches, many original light fixtures (which were changed from oil to electric), and a cozy sitting porch.”

-Something about Holly Hill House inspired all who owned it to create their perfect dream home.
-All the wonderful upgrades made by Colonel Robert and Elizabeth Hill have been admired and kept.
+Something about Holly Hill House has inspired all those who owned it to create their perfect dream home.
+The upgrades made by Colonel Robert and Elizabeth Hill have been admired and kept.
 In the parlor, a marble fireplace was added by the Hills in 1898.
 Built-in hutches and cabinets were added by the Hills in the huge dining room.
 A second floor addition over the kitchen was built in 1900 to create a master bathroom.

-Other owners also made their personal touches and changes to reflect their tastes and meet their needs.
-The old parlor, that was made into a bedroom in the late thirties, was also used as Lizette’s sitting room, a library, and an office.
+Other owners have also added their personal touches and changes to reflect their tastes and meet their needs.
+The old parlor, made into a bedroom in the late thirties, was also used as Lizette’s sitting room, a library, and an office.

 The kitchen has been remodeled at least four times.
 A fireplace made from the original bricks was added in the 1970s.

-When Holly Hill House was opened as a bed and breakfast, by owners Greg and Nina, there were three bedrooms with private baths located inside the house, meaning that closets and walls were moved to make space for bathrooms, sometime in the house’s history.
+When Holly Hill House was opened as a bed and breakfast, by owners Greg and Nina, there were three bedrooms with private baths, meaning that closets and walls were moved to make space for bathrooms sometime in the house’s history.
 Colonel Robert’s Suite was huge, and could sleep 10 people.
-The Carriage House had 2 more glorious rooms, enlarged by Greg and Nina, so they could offer their guests beautiful accommodations in this structure; giving this bed and breakfast 5 rooms to rent to guests.
+The Carriage House had two more glorious rooms, enlarged by Greg and Nina, so they could offer guests beautiful accommodations.

 The foundation of Holly Hill House was laid in 1864, by JJ Hunt, the operator of the Cosmopolitan Hotel on Water Street.
-JJ Hunt was later deeded the land in 1872.
-JJ and his wife Helen built the original house, but didn’t live there very long.
-In 1880, the house was passed down to Mary Hunt’s descendants, who sold this property to Col. Robert Cosby Hill and his wife, Elizabeth, in 1884.
+He was deeded the land in 1872.
+With his wife Helen he built the original house, but didn’t live there very long.
+In 1880, the house was passed down to Mary Hunt’s descendants, who sold it to Robert Cosby Hill and his wife, Elizabeth, in 1884.

 Robert C. Hill grew up with his family in Pennsylvania.
-Robert Hill fought in the army during the 1800s Indian Wars, and reached the rank of Colonel.
-He came to Port Townsend, Washington, to join in business ventures with his brothers: Nathan and Humphrey.
+He fought in the army during the 1800s Indian Wars, and reached the rank of Colonel.
+He came to Port Townsend, Washington, to join in business ventures with his brothers Nathan and Humphrey.

 Hill was a mover and a shaker.
-When he started The First National Bank with his associate Colonel Henry Landes, Hill became quite well-to-do.
-Robert was well-liked and thought of highly by the people of Port Townsend, and was elected Mayor, in 1885.
+When he started The First National Bank with his associate Colonel Henry Landes, he became quite well-to-do.
+Robert was well-liked and highly thought of by the people of Port Townsend, who elected him Mayor in 1885.

 He and his wife, Elizabeth made this house their special home, adding personal touches and renovations.
-Lots of roses and unique trees were planted in the outside yard.
-Holly Hill House was their very favorite place; their dream home where they raised their three sons: Horace, William, and Harry.
+Lots of roses and unique trees were planted in the yard.
+Holly Hill House was their very favorite place, their dream home, where they raised their three sons: Horace, William, and Harry.

 As the Hill family did a lot of entertaining, they added built in cabinets and hutches in the dining room, a huge space.
 Around 1900, they added a second floor to the kitchen wing, as they wanted to add a bathroom to the Colonel’s bedroom suite.

-Robert and Elizabeth’s son and daughter-in-law, William and his wife Lizette, moved into the family home and raised their family there as well.
-William’s life was cut short due to a stroke he suffered, in 1937, during a 4th of July speech he was making in front of the townspeople.
+Robert and Elizabeth’s son and daughter-in-law, William, and his wife Lizette, moved in and raised their family there as well.
+William’s life was cut short due to a stroke in 1937, during a 4th of July speech he was making in front of the townspeople.
 Both William and Lizette lived in the house until their deaths.
-The Holly Hill House, however, stayed in the Hill family for ninety six years!
+The house, however, stayed in the Hill family for ninety six years!

-In 1980, the Holly Hill House was sold to people outside the family, the Slaters, who loved the house and were willing to do some restoration work on this now fixer-upper opportunity with great bones and many lovely features.
-In 1984, they were awarded The Mary Johnson Award for all their efforts in authentic restoration.
+In 1980, it was sold to people outside the family, the Slaters, who loved it and were willing to do some restoration work on this now fixer-upper opportunity with great bones and many lovely features.
+In 1984, they were awarded The Mary Johnson Award for their restoration efforts.
 While owning this property, they did their best to keep the gardens in great shape, and the home as well.